davish/davi.sh/src/content/blog/2025/09/thinking-with-llms.md

 I think the article presents a great way to deal with contentious issues within organizations and how to write about those issues publicly.
 First, listen to everyone.
-Then, acknowledge disagreementa and emphasize nuance to make an effort to find common ground.
+Then, acknowledge disagreements and emphasize nuance to make an effort to find common ground.

 The goal doesn't need to be having The Correct Take at every moment.
 People have different